Sharp operator-norm asymptotics for thin elastic plates with rapidly oscillating periodic properties: Solution asymptotics: recurrence relations and error estimates

 It is easy to see that, as a consequence of \eqref{korekcija100pon0}, \eqref{sinisa101000} and \eqref{sinisa3*secondoooo}, the right-hand side of \eqref{julian2} vanishes when tested with constant vectors.
 Thus \eqref{julian2} has a unique solution, and

 0.2cm {\it Step 3.} Similarly to Section \ref{section_drugaasimptotika} we infer that for all $\chi\in Q'_{\rm r}$

-\begin{remark} The above procedure allows us to continue the asymptotic expansion up to any order in $|\chi|$ and therefore approximate the density of the low-frequency spectrum to any order of precision.
-Since we terminated the asymptotic procedure at the second corrector, the above estimates are optimal for the eigenspace corresponding to the eigenvalue of ${\mathcal A}_\chi$ of order $|\chi|^2$ and would require a derivation of further correctors in order to achieve optimality for the eigenspace corresponding to the eigenvalue of order $|\chi|^4.$ \end{remark}
+\begin{remark} 1.
+The above procedure allows us to continue the asymptotic expansion up to any order in $|\chi|.$ Since we terminated the asymptotic procedure at the second corrector, the above estimates are optimal for the eigenspace corresponding to the eigenvalue of ${\mathcal A}_\chi$ of order $|\chi|^2.$ Optimality for the eigenspace of the eigenvalue of order $|\chi|^4$ would require higher-order correctors.
+These are non-standard in the theory of homogenisation and can be obtained by achieving an error of order $|\chi|^4$ in the mentioned subspace, as an analysis similar to that presented in the next chapter shows.

+2. The reason for not including the standard corrector $({\mathfrak u}_2)_3$ in the last estimate in (\ref{korrre1}) is that already the $|\chi|^2$-error requires to include a non-standard corrector $m_3^{(1)},$ and incorporating $({\mathfrak u}_2)_3$ would only make sense if $m_3^{(2)}$ were included as well (thereby resulting in a $|\chi|^3$ error for the third component), which we have refrained from doing.

+3. In summary, our method not only produces optimal operator-norm estimates for the difference between the solutions to the original equation and the standard plate equations, but it also provides a way to compute correctors that improve these estimates (up to the errors that result from neglecting the eigenspaces the higher-order spectrum of order one). \end{remark}